Who is Right? How Business Leaders and Developers Can Reach Common Ground in 2023

 Invest in clear and detailed project documentation

 Managers have to remember that project documentation is a core guideline for engineers.
-No matter who begins the project, continues it, or maintains the designed product.
-It's arduous to update a product without a clear understanding of how it was designed.
+No matter who begins the project, continues it or maintains the designed product.
+It's arduous to update a product without clearly understanding how it was designed.
 Businesses set tasks, but engineers can't perform them because of the data absence.
-So, managers should ensure the creation of documentation before its lack becomes an issue.
+So, managers should ensure documentation creation before its lack becomes an issue.